Response to “Administration removes Black Lives Matter banner from Bryant Arts Center.” - The Denisonian

 The displaying of the BLM banner, however, was done so from the constraints of the Bryant Arts Center balcony, which brings into question how unsafe the process could have been.
 Further, the removal of the BLM banner was a reactive decision instead of a proactive one, which means that any possibility of injury had already ceased.

-“Second, opening up the door and allowing exemptions to Denison’s policy to allow the BLM banner would also mean opening the floodgates for more henous signage, such as white power symbols or swatikas.”
+“Second, opening up the door and allowing exemptions to Denison’s policy to allow the BLM banner would also mean opening the floodgates for more heinous signage, such as white power symbols or swastikas.”

 The distinction between symbols of expression and solidarity with progressive social movements and those defined as hate symbols is an important one.
 Is it possible for an educational institution to allow the display of certain symbols/messages while simultaneously banning the use of hate symbols?